hnikolov/pihdf_doc/module/help.md

 Topic               | Description
 --------------------|------------------
-interfaces          | list of supported interfaces pyhdf               | information about the content of pyhdf
+interfaces          | list of supported interfaces pihdf               | information about the content of pihdf

 Usage
 =====